unibo-spe/spe-slides/content/09-containerization/_index.md

     networks:                   # section for networks to be attached to
       - front-tier              # attaching the service to the front-tier network (referenced by name)
       - back-tier               # attaching the service to the back-tier network (referenced by name)
-    # configs are files to be copied in the service' container, without needing to create a new image
+    # configs are files to be copied into the service's container, without needing to create a new image
     configs:                    # section for configuration files to be injected in the container
       - source: httpd-config    # reference to the configuration file (by name)
         target: /etc/httpd.conf # path on the container where the config file will be mounted as read-only
     # secrets are reified as read-only files in /run/secrets/<secret_name>
-    secrets:                    # section for secrets to be injected in the service' container
+    secrets:                    # section for secrets to be injected into the service's container
       - server-certificate      # reference to the secret (by name)
       - db-credentials          # reference to the secret (by name)